 - You also can try using an eyecup to flush out the object.

-If there are many tiny fragments from a substance, such as grains of sand in the eye, you will have to flush out the particles instead of removing each one individually.
+If there are many tiny fragments from a substance, such as grains of sand, you will have to flush out the particles instead of removing each one individually.
 To do this:

 - Use a wet cloth to remove any particles from the area surrounding the eye.

 - Immerse the side of your face with the affected eye in a flat container of water.
-While the eye is under water, open and close the eye several times to flush out the particles.
+While your eye is underwater, open and close it several times to flush out the particles.

-Contact your physician if the foreign object in your eye has conditions that warrant emergency treatment or if:
+Contact a doctor if the foreign object in your eye has conditions that warrant emergency treatment or if:

-- your initial symptoms of tearing, blinking, and/or swelling persist and do not improve
+- Your initial symptoms of tearing, blinking, or swelling persist and do not improve.

 - An anesthetic drop will be used to numb the eye’s surface.

-- Fluorescein dye–a dye that glows under special light–will be applied to the eye via an eye drop.
+- Fluorescein dye, which glows under special light, will be applied via an eye drop.
 The dye reveals surface objects and abrasions.

-- Your physician will use a magnifier to locate and remove any foreign objects.
+- The doctor will use a magnifier to locate and remove any foreign objects.

-- The objects may be removed with a moist cotton swab or flushed out with water.
+- The objects may be removed with a moist cotton swab, a pair of sterile tweezers, or flushed out with water.

-- If the initial techniques are unsuccessful at removing the object, needles or other instruments may be used.
+If these initial techniques are unsuccessful at removing the object, the doctor may use needles or other instruments.